baskerville/plato/doc/MANUAL.md

 A tap and hold on the delete or motion keys will act on words instead of characters.

+# Applications

+Applications can be launched from the *Applications* submenu of the main menu.

+You can go back to the previous view by tapping the top-left *back arrow*.

+## Dictionary

+*Dictionary* can be launched from the *Reader* view by tapping and holding a word or by making a text selection and tapping *Define* in the selection menu.

+Dictionaries will be searched recursively in the `dictionaries` directory.
+The supported format is *dictd*: `.dict.dz` (or `.dict`) and `.index`.
+The dictionary definitions can be styled by creating a stylesheet at `css/dictionary-user.css`.
+The definitions that aren't formatted with XML are wrapped inside a *pre* tag.
+The font size and margin width can be changed in the `[dictionary]` section of `Settings.toml`.

+You can select the search target by tapping the label in the bottom bar.
+You can set the input languages of a dictionary by tapping and holding the target's label.
+You can then provide a comma-separated list of IETF language tags (e.g.: *en, en-US, en-GB*).

 # Annex

 ## Combination Sequences